MayeHunt/VivyGAN_API/README.md

 This is a Flask application that can be operated using any method for POST requests.

 ## Setup Guide
-This application requires [Python 3.10](https://www.python.org/downloads/) or higher and [pip](https://pip.pypa.io/en/stable/installation/) be installed
+This application requires [Python 3.10](https://www.python.org/downloads/) or higher and [pip](https://pip.pypa.io/en/stable/installation/) be installed.
 To use this application:

 1. `git clone https://github.com/MayeHunt/VivyGAN_API.git` to clone this repo.